softlayer/sl-ember-components/README.md

 If you wish to use a font library other than Glyphicons Halflings you will need to take a few extra steps but it is still very easy to do.
 The first step is to make sure you have properly installed, and are including, your desired font library.
-Next, you need to redefine the `[class^="sl-icon-"], [class*=" sl-icon-"]` declaration by copying your font library's main css declaration into it.
+Next, you need to define a `[class^="sl-icon-"], [class*=" sl-icon-"]` declaration and copy your font library's main css declaration into it.
 The example below demonstrates this, replacing Glyphicons Halflings with Font Awesome: